Hello and welcome to my YES Jackpot review.

 Check out the breakdown of the score in the table below.

 rating (OUT OF 5)

 Overall, the Jackpot is a great park board that can also take you for some groomer laps and let’s you lay down some carves and pick up a bit of speed, when feeling the need.
 But it’s still at it’s best in the park, particularly for the jump line and for spins – but also for buttering and jibbing too.

 More Info, Current Prices and Where to Buy Online

 If you’re interested in learning more about the Jackpot, are ready to buy or want to research current prices and availability, check out the links below.

-If you want to see how the Jackpot compares to other men’s freestyle boards or want to check out some other freestyle options, check out the next link.
+If you want to see how the Jackpot compares to other men’s freestyle boards or want to check out some other freestyle options, click on the button below.